kzhao682/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-* ls -1: list each directory content on a line
+* `ls -1`: list each directory content on a line
-* ls -c: list directory contents by timestamp
+* `ls -c`: list directory contents by timestamp
-* ls -i: list inode for each directory content
+* `ls -i`: list inode for each directory content
-* ls -m: list directory contents as comma-separated list
+* `ls -m`: list directory contents as comma-separated list
-* ls -u: list directory contents by file access time
+* `ls -u`: list directory contents by file access time

 ---